Food Cost Formula: How to Calculate Food Cost Percentage

 Takeaway: Track your variance weekly.
 Start by costing your top 10 ingredients by volume — they typically account for 60-70% of total food spend.
 Run each through the food cost calculator to establish your theoretical baselines.

-There is no single “correct” food cost.
-A steakhouse at 38% can be more profitable than a pizza shop at 26% because check averages, table turns, and beverage programs all factor in.
+The industry-standard target food cost is 28–32% of food revenue for casual dining and full-service restaurants, with quick service running 20–25%, fast casual 25–30%, and fine dining and steakhouses 30–40% (National Restaurant Association and Toast 2026 industry benchmarks).
+There is no single “correct” food cost — a steakhouse at 38% can be more profitable than a pizza shop at 26% because check averages, table turns, and beverage programs all factor in.
 Use these benchmarks as starting points, not gospel.

 | Restaurant Type | Target Food Cost | Notes |